Law 8 - The Start of Play/Team Late/Forfeit/Game Cancellation

-Coaches must provide two copies of their BAYS roster/game form exactly as it was submitted to their division director, to the referee for all games in both fall and spring seasons.
+Coaches must provide two paper copies of their BAYS roster/game form exactly as it was submitted to and approved by their division director, to the referee for all games in both fall and spring seasons.
 Any players not participating in that game must be crossed off the roster.
 Unique uniform numbers are required and must be filled in or corrected on the roster/game form.
 The referee must verify that the BAYS roster/game forms accurately list the players and their uniform numbers.
 Players not listed on the roster may not play.
-If a team does not have a roster, it will be considered late and will be governed by section E.

 The eligibility of players listed on the roster is not subject to review by the referee.
 Questions concerning player eligibility (age, residency, dual rostering, etc.) should be referred by the opposing coach to the division director or BAYS registrar.

 If within fifteen minutes of the scheduled start a team does not have a roster the game can not be played.
 The division director should assign a forfeit.
 Each coach shall each be given a copy of the opponents' roster.
-If a team only brings one copy of its roster, the opposing coach is given the option of reviewing and recording the referee’s roster, and may either require that the game be delayed until a copy is provided or may waive this requirement.
+If a team only brings one copy of its roster, the opposing coach is given the option of reviewing and recording the referee’s roster, and may either require that the game be delayed (up to 15 minutes) until a copy is provided or may waive this requirement.

-In the spring season, the referee will submit his/her game report on the BAYS website.
-In the fall season, the referee should follow instructions from the local club.
-For both spring and fall seasons, the referee should retain his/her copies of the team rosters until the end of the season.
+In both seasons, the referee will submit his/her game report on the BAYS website.
+The referee should retain his/her copies of the team rosters until the end of the season.

-At least one person responsible for the team during the game must present a US Youth Soccer coach's passcard to the referee prior to the game.
+All adults on the team sideline during the game must present a BAYS or a US Youth Soccer coach's passcard to the referee prior to the game.
 Such person must be at least 18 years old and older than the age limit of the team.
 If at any time during the game a team does not have a responsible person with a passcard, the referee shall abandon the game and that team shall forfeit the game.

-Player passcards are required in the spring season for the following age groups and divisions: all U-19 and U-18; all first and second division U-16, U-14, and U-12 .
+Player passcards are required in the spring season for the following age groups and divisions: all Grade 12 and older; all first and second division Grade 10, Grade 8, and Grade 6 .
 For games where player passcards are required, each player will present his/her passcard to the referee as the player's name is read off the roster/game form.
 Players without required passcards cannot play.

 All coaches' and players' passcards must have a current photograph, and coaches’ passcards must also have a validation sticker for the current year.
 The referee shall return the passcards at the conclusion of the game, except for any player or coach who has been sent off, in which case the referee shall send that passcard to the BAYS ejections secretary.
 If a team does not have its passcards by the end of the 15 minute grace period the game can not be played.
 The division director should assign a forfeit.